 We consider a husband and wife to be a team; therefore, couples must be in agreement as to their leading to the Cru ministry, and both must apply and be accepted as staff.
 For couples without dependent children, both husband and wife should be committed to ministry involvement with Cru.
 If an applicant is engaged and plans to marry prior to joining staff or within the first year on staff, the fiancé must submit an application as well.

 Divorce may be a disqualifier depending on the circumstances, but need not be.
 Two years of consistent Christian living must elapse between the time of divorce and submission of a staff application.

 God's design for the family is that a husband and wife jointly share the task of raising children.
 Thus, when a parent finds himself/herself forced to parent children alone, the demands are tremendous.
 The needs of the children have not changed but the number of parent hours available have changed.
 The demands of full-time ministry as a staff member would jeopardize adequate time, energy or attention for the children.
-Campus Crusade for Christ will not invite single parents to join staff because it acknowledges the strain of single parenthood and endorses the priority of raising children.
+Cru will not invite single parents to join staff because it acknowledges the strain of single parenthood and endorses the priority of raising children.

 Right to Work:

-We do not want a person to join the staff of Campus Crusade for Christ with indebtedness that would prove to be a hardship based on our salary scale.
+We do not want a person to join the staff of Cru with indebtedness that would prove to be a hardship based on our salary scale.
 New staff applicants must meet debt limits in two areas.
 The first area is personal debt, which includes credit card, bank loans, and other consumer debt, but does not include mortgages.
 In the area of personal debt, an application must be within both the total limit and the monthly payment limit.
 The second area is total monthly payment of all debt, which includes educational, auto and all personal debt.
 There are three sets of limits, depending on the applicant's stage of life.